 Bedwetting.
 Healthy Children—American Academy of Pediatrics website.
 Available at: https://www.healthychildren.org/English/ages-stages/toddler/toilet-training/Pages/Bedwetting.aspx.
-Updated November 21, 2015.
-Accessed September 21, 2017.
+Updated September 6, 2013.
+Accessed January 8, 2020.

 Enuresis.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T116161/Enuresis .
-Updated August 10, 2017.
-Accessed September 21, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/enuresis .
+Updated October 26, 2017.
+Accessed January 8, 2020.

 Facts for families: bed wetting.
 American Academy of Child and Adolescent Psychiatry website.
-Available at: http://www.aacap.org/AACAP/Families%5Fand%5FYouth/Facts%5Ffor%5FFamilies/Facts%5Ffor%5Ffamilies%5FPages/Bedwetting%5F18.aspx.
+Available at: https://www.aacap.org/AACAP/Families%5Fand%5FYouth/Facts%5Ffor%5FFamilies/FFF-Guide/Bedwetting-018.aspx.
 Updated December 2014.
-Accessed September 21, 2017.
+Accessed January 8, 2020.